 As a landlord, you'll likely form relationships with your tenants and want them to succeed in their lives.
 When a positive opportunity comes their way, it's common to want to support them in reaching their goals.

-When you make an effort to accommodate the needs of your tenants, they'll be more likely to treat your property with respect.
+When you make an effort to accommodate the needs of your tenants, they'll be more likely to treat your rental property with respect.

 Breaking a Lease During COVID

 Keep in mind that local or state legislation pertaining to rent forbearance may be in place, and must be followed.
+California law is not as flexible.

 Early Lease Termination